 Cities generate a lot of heat, from car motors, asphalt roads and pavements, and from the very things we use to cool our homes – air-conditioners.

-These heat-radiating sources can contribute to what is known as the urban heat island effect where city air and surface temperatures can be higher than those of nearby rural areas by as much as 10° Celsius.
+These heat-radiating sources can contribute to what is known as the urban heat island effect, in which city air and surface temperatures can be higher than those of nearby rural areas by as much as 10° Celsius.

 Electric Energy Storage Solutions Hub (EESSH)

 The variable nature of solar and wind energy may cause operational challenges for grid operators at certain times.
 Energy storage technologies can alleviate this issue, which is expected to become more important as the share of electricity from variable renewable energy sources in the global power mix is continuously increasing.
-The Electric Energy Storage Hub at Masdar City is dedicated to the study of advanced energy storage technologies with the aim of delivering more cost-effective solutions.
-The Hub comprises a solar-powered outdoor test stand, which allows for testing of battery systems used in off-grid PV systems.
+The Electric Energy Storage Solutions Hub at Masdar City is dedicated to the study of advanced energy storage technologies and aims to deliver more cost-effective solutions.
+The Hub comprises a solar-powered outdoor test stand, which allows for the testing of battery systems used in off-grid PV systems.
 Industry and researchers use it to optimise the viability of new technologies.